Dear Class of 2025,

 • Sara Krause, our College Coordinator, is the first person most students get to know at Whitman.
 She’ll be the one to answer the phone whenever you dial 609-258-8900.
 If you’re not quite sure whom to see for a particular issue, Ms. Krause will be happy to help you.

 Please visit our website: http://www.princeton.edu/whitmancollege to learn more about Whitman; we’ll make regular updates to the page throughout the summer.
-Also, be sure to “like” us on Facebook: https://www.facebook.com/WhitmanatPrinceton and follow us on Instagram: https://www.instagram.com/whitmanatprinceton/
+You can also keep abreast of activities at Whitman if you follow us on Instagram: https://www.instagram.com/whitmanatprinceton/ or Twitter: https://twitter.com/whitmanatpu

 We look forward to welcoming you to Whitman College and Princeton University during this historic time.
 In the meantime, the entire staff joins me in wishing you and yours good health this summer.